 Kristin Bedford is a photographer who focuses on long-term visual studies of where we live – the streets we walk down, the places we worship in, the homes we create, and the spaces between them all.
-Her subjects have included street culture in numerous urban centers, religious movements, and the modern day legacy of historic African American communities, and Chicano lowrider car culture.
+Her subjects have included religious movements, street culture in numerous urban centers, the modern day legacy of historic African American communities, and Chicano lowrider car culture.

 Bedford’s work has been featured in The New York Times, Esquire, The Huffington Post and Slate.
 Her photographs are part of the permanent collection at the Archive of Documentary Arts at Duke University and are included in numerous private collections.
 Bedford has had solo exhibitions at the Daylight Project Space, The Brehm Center, and the Allen Gallery at Duke University.
 She has given talks about her work at Pop-Up Magazine, Parsons The New School of Design, Emerson College, the Los Angeles Visionary Association, and NPR’s Which Way L.A.